CheatXGO/go-swagger-merger/README.md

 # Swagger merger

-To merge a few swagger YAML files into one.
+To merge a few swagger JSON files into one.

 Install Go if you don't have one.